crukci-bioinformatics/ampliconseq/README.md

 3. Create a samples file (`samples.txt`) containing library and sample identifiers.

-4. Create an amplicon definition file (`amplicons.csv`) providing amplicon and target region coordinates for each amplicon.
+4. Create an amplicon coordinates file (`amplicons.csv`).

-5. Create a configuration file (`ampliconseq.config`) specifying the sample sheet, the amplicon definition file, the reference genome, the VEP cache directory, the variant caller and various other parameters.
+5. Create a configuration file (`ampliconseq.config`) specifying the sample sheet, the amplicon coordinates file, the reference genome, the VEP cache directory, the variant caller and various other parameters.

 6. Run the ampliconseq pipeline specifying the configuration file and execution profile.